Keyboard shortcuts

 Dependency graph for sentence: The house is owned by Kim.
 Dependency graph for sentence: The house is owned by Kim.
 Token owned is labeled POSSESSION and has an edge labeled possessum to token house and an edge labeled possessor to token Kim.

 Note also that there are only a few dozen superframes, so the meaning they specify is necessarily coarse.
 Different predicates with similar meaning can invoke the same superframe.
+This is a feature, as it makes explicit similar predicates and roles.

 Dependency graph for sentence: The house belongs to Kim.
 Token belongs is labeled POSSESSION and has an edge labeled possessum to token house and an edge labeled possessor to token Kim.